imayhaveborkedit/discord-ext-copus/README.md

 from discord.ext import copus
 copus.install()
 ```
 This monkeypatches the extension objects into discord.py, replacing the pure python ones.
+To revert this simply call `copus.uninstall()`.

 ## Requirements
 - Python 3.6 or 3.7, might work on 3.5 too